gollapinnikarthik/data-wrangling-pandas-code-along-project/README.md

 ### Learnings from the project

-Reading the data using read_csv
+Reading the data using read_csv.
-Using unique function in pandas module
+Using unique function in pandas module.
-Difference between series and a dataframe
+Difference between series and a dataframe.
-Creating addational dataframes using conditional filtering Difference between unique and nunique and using sort_values function ascending as well as descending Using apply on data frame using lamda function
+Creating addational dataframes using conditional filtering.
+Difference between unique and nunique and using sort_values function ascending as well as descending.
+Using apply on data frame using lamda function.
-Using groupby function and apply aggegrate on those saved variables Filling null values and finding out the null values Removing duplicates values and resetting index
+Using groupby function and apply aggegrate on those saved variables.
+Filling null values and finding out the null values.
+Removing duplicates values and resetting index.

 ### Approach taken to solve the problem